ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## Objectives

+-   If I wanted to finetune a LM to generate text of a specific style/content, what good defaults would I choose?

 -   Find best practices for finetuning tranformer language models for text generation.
 -   Understand the "theory" of how language models can be finetuned
 -   Present a finetuned LM that can generate coherent text across a range of domains